Dr Catherine Dupré

 Associate Professor, Director of Doctoral Studies

-A committed comparatist and European, she trained in Lyon, Montpellier, Heidelberg and at the European University Institute in Florence where she obtained her PhD with special commendation.
-She has also learned many languages (English, German, Italian, Spanish and Hungarian) which give her first-hand access to a number of continental constitutional orders and related scholarship.
+After studying at the universities of Lyon, Montpellier, and Heidelberg, Professor Dupré obtained her PhD with special commendation from the European University Institute in Florence.
+She has also learned English, German, Italian, Spanish and Hungarian, which give her first-hand access to a number of continental constitutional orders and related scholarship.

 Human Dignity in Europe